-Feather’s furniture rentals are available in many cities across the U.S., including New York City, San Francisco, Los Angeles, and Orange County, California, and the company offers two models: single-item rentals, which come in three-month leases; and a membership, which costs about $20 monthly, and comes with benefits like 12-month rentals, free deliveries, and discounted furniture rentals.
+Feather’s Feather’s furniture rentals are available in many cities across the U.S., including New York City, San Francisco, Los Angeles, Baltimore, and Austin.
+The company offers two models: single-item rentals, which come in three-month leases; and a membership, which costs about $19 monthly, and comes with benefits like 12-month rentals, free deliveries, and discounted furniture rentals.
 Rentals without a membership are significantly more expensive, which makes them a smarter choice for staging and selling homes than for long-term use.

 Feather’s membership, on the other hand, is an excellent option for roommates going in on furniture together, single renters figuring out their personal style, or an apartment share with a rotating cast of sub-leasers.
 Members can switch out their furniture entirely for about $99 per trip, with one free swap annually, so there’s no worry about a long-term investment in pieces that might not fit the room six months later.

 Fees for each individual piece can go toward a buyout at the end of the rental period if you love the items enough to keep them: The cost of each item is about 24 times the monthly rental price for members, and around seven times the steeper monthly rental price for non-members.
 Feather offers discounted packages for bedrooms, living rooms, dining rooms, home offices, and more, with monthly costs at approximately $26 for dining room sets or full bedroom spreads, including brand-new mattresses, that start at roughly $46.

 Brook Furniture Rental: Best for Customer Service